 |Native Areas||North America|

 Pond Pine Care

 Pond pine trees are not generally valued as landscaping trees, as their form is not considered attractive or unique.
 However, they can be useful in preventing erosion and improving water quality.
-Like many landscape trees, they don't. take a lot of personalized care to help thrive.
+Like many landscape trees, they don't take a lot of personalized care to help thrive.
 As long as you live in the proper USDA hardiness zone, you can likely grow a pond pine.
-That said, properties that boast some of the environmental elements they love (like moist, boggy conditions) will serve the tree the best.
+That said, properties that provide their preferred environmental elements (moist, boggy conditions) will serve the tree the best.

 Pond pine trees like sites with poor drainage, and in forests this means undrained peaty soil that holds moisture.
 Evergreen shrub bogs that do not drain well are also called "pocosins" and are also likely locations where one finds pond pines, which led to "pocosin pine" becoming one of the folk names of the pond pine.
 Additionally, the tree will do best in a soil mixture that is slightly acidic.
 These damp, boggy conditions can be tough to replicate on a traditional suburban property, so keep that in mind when deciding whether or not to host this tree in your yard.

 Because they tend to grow as overstory trees near damp areas such as bogs and swamps, pond pines do best with a fair amount of sun.
-In some situations, oaks and maples may tend to grow up around and dominate them in some forests, but as long as partial shade is maintained they should survive just fine.
+In some natural situations, oaks and maples may tend to grow up around and dominate them, but as long as partial shade is maintained they should survive just fine.
 However, pond pine trees are generally considered shade-intolerant and will not flourish in true shady conditions.

 Temperature and Humidity